TrevorGHSeay/Polite/README.md

 # Polite
-Polite is a Lexing, Parsing, and Runtime framework designed for easy creation and execution of new .NET scripting languages.
-It includes a default lexer, parser, and runtime that allows users to create any language using the TDOP (top-down operator precedence) methodology.
+Polite is a Lexing, Parsing, Runtime, and Compiler framework designed for easy creation and execution of new .NET scripting languages.
+It includes a default lexer, parser, runtime, and compiler that allows users to create any language using the TDOP (top-down operator precedence) methodology.
 This includes all context-free grammars and, additionally, most other grammars if you manage your static denotation methods correctly.

 The lexer, while simple and relatively slow by comparison to other commercial tokenizers, is included in the framework for two reasons: firstly, it's capable of tokenizing a vast number of varied languages and, secondly, because creating a lexer for your own language can be tedious and require an aggregious amount of overhead time.
 If you wish to create your own lexer, you can just inherit from the Lexer class, override the Tokenize and Tokenized methods, and then plug it into the Parser.